 The only remaining timber-framed church in Wales, high up on the Long Mountain, with only scattered houses and farms around it.
 This has been a holy place for untold generations, and, within the shell provided by a Victorian rebuild, the timbers and wattle and daub of the Medieval building still survive.
-Public worship on Sundays has been paused until at least the end of this month, due to the increased risk currently of virus transmission.
+The church is open each day between 10 am and 5 pm.

 Please Take Care - these are the rules that apply to all our services during the present situation :-

 As far as possible avoid touching door furniture and other surfaces as you enter and leave the church, and make use of the hand gel provided.
 If you should show symptoms of Covid

 within the week following attending a service, or are tested and found to have